RoboMaster

-RoboMaster (Jījiǎ Dàshī (机甲大师)) is an annual intercollegiate robot competition held in Shenzhen, Guangdong, China, founded and hosted by the drone tech giant DJI.
+RoboMaster (Jījiǎ Dàshī (机甲大师)) is an annual intercollegiate robot competition held in Shenzhen, Guangdong, China.
 First started in 2015, it is the brainchild of DJI's founder and CEO Frank Wang, and jointly sponsored by the Communist Youth League Central Committee, the All-China Students' Federation (ACSF) and the Shenzhen City Government.
 It is the first shooting sport-style robotics competition in China.

 RoboMaster is one of the four major robotics competitions under the China University Robot Competition (全国大学生机器人大赛) banner, along with Robocon, ROBOTAC and the Robot Start-ups Competition.
 It currently includes four sub-competitions — the RoboMaster Robotics Competition, the RoboMaster Technical Challenge, the ICRA RoboMaster AI Challenge, and the new RoboMaster Youth Tournament.

 History

 The competition's idea began in 2013 as a small-scale internal competition held inside DJI's headquarter office with a makeshift racecourse, a chance for engineers to blow off steam while still working on technology core to the company business.
-It later integrated with a summer camp for university students interning at DJI, with only 24 participants, who were tasked to achieve autonomous moving target shooting using computer vision.
+It later integrated with a summer camp for university students, with only 24 participants, who were tasked to achieve autonomous moving target shooting using computer vision.
 In 2014, this summer camp grew to 100 students, who were challenged to improve and upgrade prior technical designs via a series of 4-on-4 robot shooting matches.
 This was the foundation of the later RoboMaster competition.